ssshhhh….don’t tell anyone, but I think the beaches, wineries and seafood of Tassie’s sun-drenched eastern coastline are the best in Australia

 And when you feel like a break there’s always an award-winning cool climate winery, the freshest seafood straight from the Tasman Sea, or a peaceful stretch of sand just waiting for you to spread the blanket and relax with a picnic.

-The East Coast of Tasmania is a road trip paradise, and we know you’ll have the time of your life!
+The East Coast of Tasmania is a road trip paradise, and I know you’ll have the time of your life!

 Wineglass Bay in Freycinet National Park is consistently ranked in the world’s Top 10 beaches! 🏖️